Why Do You Get Sleepy the Moment You Lie Down?

 Calling it "tiredness" doesn't quite work, because even when you're not tired, lying down makes you drowsy.
 Is there a sleep switch built into the act of lying down itself?

-The intuitive answer is "because you're tired" or "because it's comfortable."
+The common answer is "because you're tired" or "because it's comfortable."

 But that alone doesn't explain the difference between you and the person next to you.
 Same level of tiredness, yet one falls asleep in five minutes and the other stays sharp.